 AP had work but rather than miss out, we squeezed in a final walk one afternoon.
 With a height of 1100ft and just under 7 miles, a loop over Loughrigg Fell was our next goal.
 I tried to rest as much as I could during that day.
-I spread out my meals, so I was… Continue reading Sponsored dog walk (3) – into the sunset
+I spread out my meals, so I was… Continue reading Sponsored dog walk (3) – It was like a horror film

 Over the past 3 years I’ve mostly walked on flat terrain while the dog plods slowly beside me.
 Occasionally I’ve managed longer walks with sit down breaks, but it comes with sacrificing a few days to recover.
 The chosen route up Helvellyn is 3600ft of ascending at a distance of 9.3 miles.
-That’s ten times… Continue reading Sponsored dog walk (1) – 1 month to go.
+That’s ten times… Continue reading Sponsored dog walk (1) – How I trained with M.E/CFS

 Great news!
 I now have written diagnosis and I’ve been accepted into the CFS Clinic in Preston.
 Yay!
 Initially I was asked to describe my average day and given chance to ask any questions.
 Well, I had a world of questions bursting to come out and wondered how prepared the Nurse was for this flood… Continue reading Health update – CFS Clinic